Robo0483/Robo0483/README.md

  - He/Him/His

 ## ⚡ Fun fact:
- - I used to work on movies before all of this CyberStuff!
+ - I used to work on movies before all of this CyberStuff! 🎬
+ - I enjoy recording audio and podcasting 🎙️
+ - I collect tons of physical media! 📀 🎚️ 💿 📖